jint-method/jint-methodology/docs/implementation-guidelines.md

 ## Stylesheets

 The only `<style>` or `<link rel="stylesheet">` tags should be critical CSS.
-All other CSS should be inline, eagerly loaded, or lazy-loaded.
+All other CSS should lazy-loaded.

-Any stylesheet marked as eager loaded should be loaded after the `DOMContentLoaded` event has fired on the `window`.
-Once all eager stylesheets have loaded, the DOM state should change from hard loading to soft loading and the full-screen loading animation should be hidden/stopped.
-Typically, the eagerly loaded stylesheets would contain the critical CSS needed for the initial user experience.

-After the DOM state changes to soft loading, all lazy-loaded stylesheets should be loaded.
+After the `DOMContentLoaded` event has fired on the `window` all lazy-loaded stylesheets should be loaded.
 Once all lazy stylesheets have loaded the DOM state should change from soft loading to idling and any loading animations should be hidden/stopped.

 Stylesheets hidden behind a user interaction should be lazy-loaded when the interaction occurs.